lidofinance/lido-improvement-proposals/LIPS/lip-39.md

 The provider is a small contract controlled by a dedicated committee multisig.
 The committee can publish or replace an attestation for a `reportReference`.

 The committee cannot submit an accounting report or override the hard cutoff.
 Its members must be independent from the accounting-oracle members.
 The DAO approves the multisig address and its initial membership and threshold.
-The committee's off-chain process must independently derive the total CL balance and Withdrawal Vault balance for the report reference.
+The committee's off-chain process must independently derive the total CL balance (not using Accounting Oracle software code) and Withdrawal Vault balance for the report reference.
 The provider contract only stores the resulting attestation.

 The checker retains `setSecondOpinionOracleAndCLBalanceUpperMargin(...)` and `SECOND_OPINION_MANAGER_ROLE`.
 The provider may also be changed through the existing bulk setter.